SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 OSA increases the amount of leptin in the body and may contribute to leptin resistance.
 This may be because nighttime breathing disruptions trigger the release of cortisol, which affects leptin and leptin resistance.
 People with leptin resistance feel less satiated, leading to increased food intake and weight gain.

-Continuous positive airway pressure (CPAP) can also cause weight gain.
-CPAP is the most common treatment for sleep apnea and is effective at reducing symptoms in most people with OSA.
+Continuous positive airway pressure (CPAP), the most common and effective treatment for sleep apnea, can also cause weight gain.
 Doctors are unsure of why some people gain weight after starting CPAP therapy but maintain that the health benefits of this treatment continue to outweigh the risks.

 Treatment for obesity can help prevent or reduce health complications associated with a high BMI, including obstructive sleep apnea.
 To treat obesity, doctors may recommend weight loss and other lifestyle changes, medications, or surgery.